tomas3093/VAII_semestralka/README.md

 ## TODO
-  * Dorobit measurement detail
+  * Dorobit Measurement-maker (layout a ukladanie agentov do db)
-  * Dorobit collector - rozdelit to na dva komponenty
-  * Jeden pre formular a druhy pre appku